December 30, 2024

 The question is how anthropogenic emissions affect the CO2 concentration in the atmosphere.
 It is known and illustrated in Fig. 4 by the International Energy Agency that by no means all the CO2 emitted remains in the atmosphere, but that a growing proportion of it is reabsorbed by the oceans and plants.

-The statistical evaluation of anthropogenic emissions and the CO2 concentration, taking into account the conservation of mass and a linear model of the natural sinks oceans and biosphere, shows that every year just under 2% of the CO2 concentration above the pre-industrial natural equilibrium level is absorbed by the oceans and the biosphere.
-This is currently half of anthropogenic emissions with an increasing trend, as shown in Figure 5.
+The statistical evaluation of anthropogenic emissions and the CO2 concentration, taking into account the conservation of mass and a linear model of the natural sinks oceans and biosphere, shows that every year just under 2% of the CO2 concentration exceeding the pre-industrial natural equilibrium level is absorbed by the oceans and the biosphere.

 If we take this STEPS reference scenario as a basis, using the linear sink model leads to an increase in concentration of 55 ppm to a plateau of 475 ppm, where the concentration then remains.